-Month 2 –Month 3: Do follow the doctor’s recommendation and take finasteride, monoxide or any other treatment to minimize shock loss.
+From Month 2 to Month 3: Do follow the doctor’s recommendation and take finasteride, monoxide or any other treatment to minimize shock loss.

-Month 4 – Month 6: Do remember to use a strong sunblock SPF 30 while going outside in the sun.
+In Month 4 untill Month 6: Do remember to use a strong sunblock SPF 30 while going outside in the sun.

-Month 6 – Month 12: As the transplanted hair continues to become thicker and longer from fine baby hair, you can style them the way you desire.
+After Month 6 to Month 12: As the transplanted hair continues to become thicker and longer from fine baby hair, you can style them the way you desire.

-Month 12 – Month 18: Congratulations to you the final hair stage and you make a change in your life, Enjoy your new hair.
+Month 12 to Month 18: Congratulations to you the final hair stage and you make a change in your life, Enjoy your new hair.

 Hair transplant side effects

-The most common side effect is scarring, and this cannot be avoided with any procedure.
+The common side effect is scarring.
+It cannot be cured with any procedure.

 Other potential side effects include: